-The assessment is generally carried out by a "selection panel" which comprises of 2 to 3 people who are responsible for making a balanced judgement on the relative merit of each applicant.
+The assessment is generally carried out by a "selection panel" which comprises 2 to 3 people who are responsible for making a balanced judgement on the relative merit of each application.
 They do this through a combination of assessment techniques which include written applications, interviews, provision of work samples (if requested), referee comments and other relevant assessment methods.

 The merit assessment process is chosen to suit the circumstances of the vacancy, the business environment in which it operates and generally includes the following steps:

 Assessment process – The selection advisory panel considers the applications shortlisted and obtains as much 'other' information as they require, in order to make an informed assessment.
-This may include inviting applicants to undergo psychometric testing and/or attending interview(s).
+This may include inviting applicants to provide further written information, undergo psychometric testing and/or attending interview(s).
 All applicants will be undertake the same assessments so that the panel can make a fair comparison.
 Further information regarding what to expect from the assessments will be provided to candidates who are suitable in progressing after shortlisting.

 The selection process is dependent on the availability of a number of parties, i.e. selection advisory panel, applicants and referees.
-Although all efforts are taken to complete the process in as short a time frame as possible, unforeseen circumstances may prolong the procedure.
+Although all efforts are taken to complete the process in as short a time frame as possible, unforeseen circumstances may prolong the process.

-Applicants for both Ongoing and Non-Ongoing APS positions who have not been successful will be advised in writing.
+Applicants for both ongoing and non-ongoing APS positions who have not been successful will be advised in writing.

 Post-selection feedback is an integral part of the selection process and is available to applicants for both ongoing and non-ongoing APS positions.
 This can be arranged by contacting the contact person of the recruitment process.

 If requested the selection panel will provide feedback only to those applicants who were interviewed.
-Applicants who did not proceed to interview may also request feedback on their application from the Recruitment Team.